 Whilst visiting the region, you must try cloudberries - a highly sought after wild berry which is rich in vitamin C.

-Local specialties to try in Rovaniemi are a sweet dessert called ‘leipäjuusto’ meaning ‘bread cheese’, and ‘rieska’, a type of barley flatbread which is usually enjoyed smothered in butter.
+If you visit Rovaniemi, local specialties to try include a sweet dessert called ‘leipäjuusto’ meaning ‘bread cheese’, and ‘rieska’, a type of barley flatbread which is usually enjoyed smothered in butter.

 One of the delicacies in Swedish Lapland is ‘coffee cheese’, typically made from reindeer or goat milk.
 It may sound bizarre but it doesn’t flavour the coffee, it just adds a creamy texture.